site logo

 My Wireguard still gets randomly disconnected

-Welp, we only hid Wireguard traffic’s characteristics, such as handshaking packets.
-Even after shadowsocks, your hidden VPN connection still uses UDP.
-It is possible that your network unconditionally filters out UDP traffic for unethical reasons such as “UDP stresses the network out”.
+Well, we only hid the fact that you are using Wireguard.
+Even after shadowsocks, your VPN tunnel still uses UDP.
+It is possible that your network unconditionally filters out UDP traffic for unethical reasons such as "UDP stresses the network out" or "preventing abuse".

-It is still solvable.
-There are ways to use a fake TCP connection to carry out UDP packets.
-However, that is for another time.
-For hiding your Wireguard VPN traffic from the ISP, shadowsocks is more than good enough.
+It is technically still solvable.
+There are plenty of ways to fake a TCP connection from UDP packets.
+However, that topic is for another article.
+For hiding your VPN traffic from the ISP alone, shadowsocks is more than good enough.